-The Executive Programme in Public Procurement Law and Policy is a part-time, distance learning programme provided under the school's world-renowned Public Procurement Research Group (PPRG).
+The Executive Programme in Public Procurement Law and Policy is a part-time, distance learning programme provided under the School of Law's world-renowned Public Procurement Research Group (PPRG).

 Who can take the programme?

-- lawyers advising on public procurement and those undertaking research or teaching in the area
+- Lawyers advising on public procurement and those undertaking research or teaching in this area

 Those taking the programme will obtain a thorough understanding of: